pnp/pnpjs/docs/msaljsclient/index.md

             clientId: "{client id}",
         },
         cache: {
-            cacheLocation: "localStorage" // in order to avoid re-login after page refresh }
+            claimsBasedCachingEnabled: true // in order to avoid network call to refresh a token every time claims are requested
+        }
     },
     authParams: {